Here are 5 answers that could save your EMS career

 If you see a mistake or you know or should know that that a particular provider is deficient and you do and say nothing about it, then you can be held liable for the mistakes that provider makes on a call with you.

 Worse yet, if you are a supervisor or a training officer and you are aware of a deficiency that is not corrected, you can share liability even if you are not on the call.
-In a recent jury verdict in Louisiana, that failure cost one agency $117M.
+In one jury verdict in Louisiana, that failure cost one agency $117M.

 If the answer is "yes," then go forward and leave your own mark on EMS.
 If your answer is "no," I thank you for playing, but ask that you kindly step aside.